abstractitptyltd/abstractit-puppet/README.md

 #####*Description*

-  The `master/passenger.pp` manifest is responsible for instantiating the apache class, creating the apache vhost, and configuring passenger.
+  The `puppet::master::passenger` class is responsible for instantiating the apache class, creating the apache vhost, and configuring passenger.

   On Trusty, We need to be able to set SSLCARevocationCheck in apache 2.4+ to enable revocation checks for client certs.
 According to the [Official puppetlabs docs on passenger](http://docs.puppetlabs.com/guides/passenger.html):
     Apache 2.4 introduces the SSLCARevocationCheck directive and sets it to none